jpbueno/opencost-gpu-monitoring/BLOG_POST.md

-# Monitoring GPU Costs in Kubernetes with OpenCost and DCGM
+# Monitoring NVIDIA GPU Costs in Kubernetes with OpenCost and DCGM

 ## Overview